 City and provincial officials pledged 100 million yuan (US$15.4 million) for rebuilding efforts that they say will “respect local culture and restore the town to its original appearance”.
 For a first timer to the ancient city, the ambience is still decidedly archaic and worth a visit.

 Shangri-La main wet marketing and shopping area.
 According to our guide, the rates here are easily 30% lower than elsewhere.
 Its quite a big area and a great way to observe local culture.
-Wet markets are my fave from a photographic perspective too, as it will warm up your senses to things you are unlikely see before.
+Wet markets are my fave from a photographic perspective too, as it will warm up your senses of novelty.

 All cuts of meat available for sale, the cool weather meant the meat stay fresher, at least for longer period without refrigeration.

 A preserved meat vendor.
 The local cool dry air facilitates the making of such meats.
 It’s like the Yunnan version of Parma Ham.

 A group of Tibetan woman selling their own products, either self-made or harvested from the highlands.

 Strange looking product unique to this region – this pyramidal mounds are cheeses made from yak milk.

 Fried “liang fen”, sort of radish cakes, sizzling in the pan.
 Great eye-opener for food that we do not see in our hometown.

 This short visit to The Hidden Valley Resort was truly a memorable experience quite unlike anything else I have experienced to date.
 Spectacular natural scenery, fabulous food, exotic location and impeccable service, the resort certainly scored all the ticks in the right places and more.
 My only regret was that the trip was too short but that’s perfect reason for a revisit again in the near future.